SkinnersWinners/CrowdMovieTag/CrowdMovieTag/DevNotes/Notes.md

 Revisit:

-- MovieDetails
-	+ Calculate the score: Score is updated when a vote is cast
-	- ApplyExistingTag
-	+ Apply New Tag
-	+ Voting
-	+ Movie Tag Retrieval

 - Profile retrieval
 	- Retrieve tags
 	- Retreive votes
 	- Retreive movies

-- Add Error Handling
+	- Update Profile Score based on user actions

 - AllMovies
 - Implement search
 	- Access stored procedures

-- Profile page
-	- Get Most recent tags/User activity	--> Need Steve for Tag Relationships Table
-	+ Bind user data
-	+ Retrieve user data
+- Add Error Handling

 ?
 Implement Admin
 	?
 What tasks does an admin perform?

++ MovieDetails
+	+ Calculate the score: Score is updated when a vote is cast
+	+ ApplyExistingTag
+	+ Apply New Tag
+	+ Voting
+	+ Movie Tag Retrieval

 + AddMovie: Add submitterID to the movie